Jerry R. Balentine, DO, FACEP

 - Over 200 million cases of malaria occurred worldwide in 2010.

 - The World Health Organization estimates that 600,000-800,000 people died of malaria in 2012; the vast majority are young children in sub-Saharan Africa.

 - About 1,500 cases are diagnosed in the U.S. each year, usually in travelers returning from endemic areas.

-- Malaria was a serious public-health treat in the U.S. until it was eliminated during the 1920s-1940s.
+- Malaria was a serious public-health threat in the U.S. until it was eliminated during the 1920s-1940s.
 Much of the early work done by the CDC focused on controlling and eliminating malaria in the U.S.